 Other income (expense) primarily consists of interest income and expense and changes in the fair value of preferred stock warrant liabilities related to warrants we issued in connection with commercial bank debt.
-We do not expect any further fair value adjustments for these warrants subsequent to our IPO, when these liabilities were reclassified to additional paid-in capital.
+No further fair value adjustments for these warrants will be recorded subsequent to our IPO, when these liabilities were reclassified to additional paid-in capital.